fletchjp/MERG-Arduino-Kit110-Examples/CANshield_LCDBut/README.md

 ## Outgoing events

 The example can send CBUS events from the buttons as follows.
 The numbers are the CBUS event numbers.
-These can be taught using FCU.
+These can be taught using FCU to any module which is to use the information.

  - 1 RIGHT
  - 2 LEFT